TYPO3-Console/TYPO3-Console/Documentation/CommandReference/ConfigurationRemove.rst

 Removes a system configuration option by path.

-For this command to succeed, the configuration option(s) must be in LocalConfiguration.php and not be overridden elsewhere.
+For this command to succeed, the configuration option(s) must be in system configuration file and not be overridden elsewhere.

 **Example:**